Knee · Patellar stability

 The medial patellofemoral ligament (MPFL) is a band of tissue that connects your kneecap (patella) to your thigh bone (femur).
 It acts as a primary restraint, helping keep your kneecap in its proper groove during knee movement.

-When the MPFL is torn or stretched—often from a patellar dislocation—the kneecap can become unstable and prone to slipping out of place repeatedly.
-This can cause pain, swelling, and a feeling that the knee might "give way."
+When the MPFL is torn or stretched — often from a patellar dislocation — the kneecap can become unstable and prone to slipping out of place repeatedly.
+This can cause pain, swelling, and a feeling that the knee might “give way.”

 MPFL reconstruction is designed to restore stability to the kneecap, helping prevent future dislocations and allowing patients to return to activities with confidence.

-Surgeon Insights
+Surgeon insights

-Hear from Our Surgeons
+Hear from our surgeons.

-Watch our sports medicine specialists discuss patellar instability and knee stabilization procedures.
+Our sports medicine specialists discuss patellar instability and knee stabilization procedures.

-Knee Sports Injuries Q&A
+Knee sports injuries Q&A

 Patellar instability, treatment options, and rehabilitation.

-Explore Full Q&A Guide
+Full Q&A guide

-How MPFL Reconstruction Works
+How MPFL reconstruction works.

 1. 1

-Graft Preparation
+Graft preparation

 A tendon graft is prepared to replace the damaged MPFL ligament